The-Powder-Toy/tptmp/README.md

 - [ ] more administration facilities, such as room ownership management, via the remote console
-- [ ] some sort of support for custom elements
+- [ ] some sort of support for custom elements, maybe room-level element negotiation
+- [ ] add APIs to TPT in order to get rid of a few hideous hacks on the TPTMP side
+- [ ] more consistent logging
+- [ ] temporary guest invites
+- [ ] smarter foul language filtering
+- [ ] mouse selection in the chat window